juanfrans-courses/dataViz_arch_hum/Spring_2018/03_Tutorials/01_Running_Local_Server.md

-## Tutorial 01 - Installing Git and Running a Local Server
+## Tutorial 01 - Running a Local Server (and Installing Python and GitBash)

 ### Create Your `.html` and `.css` Files
 * The first thing you need to do is to create a folder for your website.
 Inside this folder you will place all the files associated with your site.